Tesco: Poland

-Tesco entered the Polish market in 1995 acquiring local Polish supermarket chains- Minor, Madex, and Savia, and opened its first hypermarket in Wrocław Bielany in 1998.
+In 1995, Tesco entered the Polish market after acquiring the local chains Minor, Madex, and Savia.
+The company opened its first hypermarket in Wrocław Bielany in 1998.
 At the height of its operations in Poland the company operated from over 450 various format stores as well as an online shopping service.

-Tesco Poland offered a broad range of brands on the Polish market including its own branded line of products as well as regional produce, petrol, personal finance services and on-line photo processing.
-In August 2008 Tesco opened the first Extra store in Poland located in Częstochowa.
-In November 2019, having suffered years of net losses and despite extensive cost-cutting and attempts at streamlining of its business model, Tesco announced its intent to sell all of its operations in Poland.
-In 2020 Tesco Poland was bought by Salling Group.
-The last remaining stores closed down on 28 October 2021.
+In November 2019, having suffered years of net losses and despite extensive cost-cutting and attempts at streamlining its business model, Tesco announced it would exit the Polish market and sell its entire operations.
+In June 2020, the Salling Group acquired Tesco Poland's operations, consisting of 301 stores and two logistics centers for £181 million.
+After the sale, Salling announced they would close 58 stores and rebrand the remaining 243 as Netto, of which it would expand Netto's Polish operations to over 700 stores.
+The rebranding and closures were done in phases, with the last stores closing in October 2021.